HadoukenIO/layouts-service/README.md

 This project consist of 3 parts:
 1. The Layouts Service, which manages the state of windows, tabs and layouts
-2. The Layouts Client, which exposes calls to programatically control snap/dock, tabbing and save/restore.
+2. The Layouts Client, which exposes calls to programmatically control snap/dock, tabbing and save/restore.
 3. Layout Service Demo app, demonstrating the different features of OpenFin Layout

 ### Dependencies